sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 - With `Object.create` we need to write more code but we have a more fine-grained control over our objects.
 Though it becomes tedious to do deep level chaining.
 - With the constructor functions we get some automated tasks done by JavaScript but the syntax may look a bit strange.
 We also need to make sure that our functions get invoked with the `new` key word or we will face nasty bugs.
 Deep level chaining isn't that great as well.
-- With classes we get a more closer syntax to other languages and it looks like an easy thing to learn.
+- With classes we get a cleaner syntax and a built-in check that it was invoked with the `new` operator.
+The syntax is also more closer to other languages and it looks like an easy thing to learn.
 Though this is also a downside because as we saw, its so different than classes in other languages.
-We still use the old "Prototypal Inheritance" with a lot of layers of abstractions on it.
+We still use the old "Prototypal Inheritance" with a lot of layers of abstractions over it.

+Hope you found this article helpful, if you have something to add or any suggestions or feedbacks I would love to hear about them, you can tweet or DM me [@sag1v](https://mobile.twitter.com/sag1v). 🤓